SNUCP/BFV-2PC/README.md

 # Ciphertext Simulatable BFV

-This repository provides an implementation of "Ciphertext-Simulatable HE from BFV with Randomized Evaluation".
+This repository provides an implementation of "Ciphertext-Simulatable HE from BFV with Randomized Evaluation", based on HIENAA library (unreleased).

-Before you run the code, please make sure to install the following packages : ChaChaCiphers, Primes, MultiFloats, LinearAlgebra.
+Before you run the code, please make sure to install the following packages : ChaChaCiphers, Primes, Nemo, NormalForms, LinearAlgebra, DoubleFloats.
 To install them, you can open the REPL and type the following commands.

 <pre>